Fakiha1407/Fakiha1407/README.md

 🎓 I'm a Master's student in Data Science at FAU Erlangen-Nürnberg (Germany) 💼 Ex-QA at CareCloud Inc |
-🔍 Passionate about NLP, AI, Machine learning,Computer Vision and Data Analytics 🌍 Exploring the intersection of technology, multilingualism, and Computer  Vision
+🔍 Passionate about NLP, AI, Machine learning, Computer Vision and Data Analytics 🌍 Exploring the intersection of technology, multilingualism, and technology

 💻 Tech Stack